Is a 20-year term life insurance policy right for you?

 Through your workplace

 Getting life insurance at work can be a good idea.
-It's easy to qualify for, and you get affordable group rate pricing.
-However, you may not be able to get a level-term policy that locks a rate for 20 years.
-Workplace plans typically offer "yearly renewable" term coverage, and the rate can go up at each renewal.
-Also, the coverage amount may be limited, and you might want or need more financial protection for your loved ones.
+It's easy to qualify for, and you get cost-effective group rate pricing.
+However, workplace plans typically provide temporary coverage through term life insurance coverage, and often offer "yearly renewable" term coverage, which means the rate can go up at each renewal.
+This type of coverage may not be sufficient for all your financial needs, as the coverage amount may be limited.
+You might want or need more financial protection for your loved ones than what is offered by your employer’s term life insurance coverage.
 Fortunately, other options are available for your life insurance needs.

 Online

-It's easy to shop for term coverage online.
+It's easy to shop for term coverage online, and you can easily buy term life insurance with just a few clicks.
 If you're sure you want a 20-year term policy, and you know how much coverage you need, this may be an option.
-Many companies, including Guardian, make it simple to get term life insurance quotes, compare costs, and apply for coverage – all online.
+Many companies, including Guardian, make it simple to get term life insurance quotes, compare costs, and apply for coverage — all online.

 Working with a financial professional

-If you're unsure about the length of coverage you need or what type of policy is best for you – term or permanent – consider working with a financial professional.
+If you're unsure about the length of coverage you need or what type of policy is best for you — term or permanent — consider working with a financial professional who can help you compare your life insurance options.
 These individuals can provide information about the options and riders that fit your immediate needs and long-term goals.
 If you have a financial professional you trust, ask them how much life insurance and what type of policy you should have.
 Otherwise, Guardian can connect you with a financial professional who will listen to your needs, tell you about the best ways to meet those needs within your budget, then help you decide.

 Frequently asked questions about life insurance

 When your policy's term expires, so does your life insurance benefit.
+A 20-year term life insurance policy provides temporary coverage for a set period or specific period — after this time, the coverage ends.
 You either have to do without or get another policy.
 While many term policies can technically be extended via a guaranteed renewability clause (see below), this is not financially viable for most policyholders.

 Technically speaking, you can usually choose to renew your term policy on a year-to-year basis until you are 95 years old.
-That's because most term life policies have a guaranteed renewability feature that lets you extend your coverage – and current death benefit – without going through a new underwriting process and getting another medical exam.
-However, the insurance company will typically raise your premium quite significantly.
-This type of extension is rarely used – and when it is, it is usually done by otherwise uninsurable people (for example, because they have been diagnosed with a terminal illness).
+That's because most term life policies have a guaranteed renewability feature that lets you extend your coverage — and current death benefit — without going through a new underwriting process and getting another medical exam.
+During the initial level premium period, your premiums remain fixed, but after this period ends, premiums may increase significantly if you choose to renew the policy.
+This type of extension is rarely used — and when it is, it is usually done by otherwise uninsurable people (for example, because they have been diagnosed with a terminal illness).

-This is life insurance with a policy term of 20 years.
-If the policyholder dies during that time, the life insurance company pays a death benefit to his or her beneficiaries, often dependents or family.
-After 20 years, there is no more coverage, and no benefit paid.
+A 20-year term life policy is a type of life insurance with a term length of 20 years.
+If the policyholder dies during this period, the death benefit paid is what the beneficiaries receive from the insurance company, providing financial support for expenses like mortgages or education.
+After the 20-year term length ends, there is no more coverage, and no death benefit paid.